BRichardson2993/lax/README.md

 lax
 ===

-A pythonic way of writting latex.
+A pythonic way of writing latex.

 I always found it boring and a pain to write some mathematical formulaes in latex.
 Mainly those with a lot of \frac{x}{Y} stuff.